naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.9.ACL.implementation.md

 3. Apply the ACL.
 Activate the named ACL on the interface: ```ip access-group name [in | out]```

 #### Adding Comments to Named or Numbered IPv4 ACLs

+You can add comments to ACLs by using the ```remark``` argument in place of the permit or deny.
+Remarks are descriptive statement that you can use to better understand and troubleshoot either named or numbered ACLs.
+Extended

+## Verifying IPv4 ACLs